inviplay/api-docs/source/includes/_event.md

 }
 ```

 Add a new event to the Inviplay database.
+Some remarks:

+- You need to provide an id of a location.
+This can only be a location that is created by the user that is creating the event.
-You need to provide an userId
+- You need to provide an id of an activity (sports type).
+- You can provide a list of target group id's.
+- You can make a recurring event by specifing the `recurring` option.
+The API will create dates between the start date and end date looking at the value you provided in the `recurring` option.
+If you leave `recurring` empty, it will create one date with the provided start date and end date.

 ### HTTP Request